Sarisbury is a Rights Respecting SchoolWorking and learning together

 A Rights Respecting School teaches about children’s rights but also models rights and respect in all its relationships.

-Sarisbury currently holds the BRONZE award and has begun the journey to SILVER of the Rights Respecting Schools Award (RRSA).
+Sarisbury currently holds the SILVER award and has begun the journey to GOLD of the Rights Respecting Schools Award (RRSA).

 For a school to be accredited, it must show evidence that it has reached all four of the following standards: